The Stark Difference Between B2C and B2B Advertising Blog Series

 - Probabilistic into intent-based targeting (past activity) and predictive targeting (similarity to others)

-The advantages of each of approach are:
+The advantages of having Probabilistic & Deterministic data are:

 - Firmographic targeting can help you reach the right businesses based on an ideal customer profile.
 Industry, location, and size are all potential factors for you to use when narrowing down your targets.